 Previous courses taught: 3515ICT Theory of Computation, 1005ICT Programming 2, Programming Language Implementation, Database Management Systems, Database Design, and many others.

-Contact me or Andrew Rock in July if you're a D or HD student, in at least third year u/grad or first year p/grad, interested in competing for Griffith in the ACM Student Programming Contest.
+Contact Andrew Rock in July if you're a D or HD student, in at least third year u/grad or first year p/grad, interested in competing for Griffith in the ACM Student Programming Contest.

 Research interests: Theory, design and implementation of database systems; data mining algorithms; knowledge representation and reasoning; theory of programming languages; theory of computation; programming methodology; Web programming, semantic Web, ontologies, logic programming; health information systems.

 This list is not up to date.
 See DBLP for a more current list.
 (I hope this link continues to work.)

 Slides for a not-so-recent informal talk on electronic publication of academic research.

 Previously required professional interests: Academic leadership, strategic planning, (staff) management, budgeting (just say "no"), and marketing (just say "yes"?)